 How to Take Magnesium…

-The thing to keep in mind about the absorption of magnesium is that it’s highly dependent on the need within the body.
+The thing to keep in mind about the absorption of magnesium is that it’s highly dependent on the need within the body and the formulation.
 However, we can’t blindly supplement with any dose.
-As a general range, dosages of magnesium range anywhere from 200-400mg.
-As just mentioned, the amount of magnesium absorbed in the body will vary from person to person depending on the individual’s magnesium status in the body.
-The easiest way to know if you’re taking too much will be based on bowel tolerance.
+Most general ranges of magnesium range anywhere from 200-400mg.
+However, it’s worth noting the bioavailablity of the magnesium you are supplementing with as this can influence how much you should be taking.
+As mentioned, the amount of magnesium absorbed in the body will vary from person to person depending on the type of magnesium form you’re using and the individual’s magnesium status in the body making general ranges tough to go by.

 Generally, bedtime is an ideal time for magnesium supplementation due to its calming effects.
 Magnesium supplementation makes a great addition to your nighttime routine and can help in signaling the body that it’s time for bed from a physiological and habitual perspective.